top of page

 To understand why we keep applying paint jobs instead of rebuilding the structure, we need to look at our field through the lens of political economy.

-Within this Club framing, "innovation" means finding new ways to keep the Club viable—new audiences to recruit and think like them, new revenue streams to tap.
-But the fundamental structure—who holds power, who makes decisions, whose stories matter—logics remains unchanged.
+Within this Club framing, "innovation" means finding new ways to keep the Club viable—new audiences to recruit to think like the club, new revenue streams to tap.
+But the fundamental structure—who holds power, who makes decisions, whose stories matter—remains unchanged.

 The guide is, from this perspective, a Club sustainability manual.
 It never questions whether the Club itself is the right structure for the 21st century.